Skip to contents

 accrual_rate

-Vector of accrual rates (patients per unit time).
+Vector of accrual rates (patients per unit time) for each recruitment segment.

 accrual_duration

-Vector of durations for each accrual rate.
-Must be same length as accrual_rate.
+Vector of durations for each accrual segment.
+Must be the same length as accrual_rate.

 trial_duration